Bicycle Computers Have Astonishing Capability In A Very Small Package

 It's just plain fun to know how fast you are riding and how far you have ridden.
 And,if you want to challenge yourself, you can keep track of your progress.

-A basic bicycle computer is very inexpensive and will give you speed, distance, stopwatch, and time.
+Even an inexpensive and very basic computer will give you speed, distance, stopwatch, and time.

 Here are some of the optional features that a bike computers can give you depending on which model that you choose.